ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 GitHub Actions allow you to specify workflows that are triggered by events in your GitHub repository by using YML files that declare the resources, actions and triggers that are used to trigger a workflow.

-GitHub Actions workflows are stored in the `.github/workflows` directory in the root of the repository.
+GitHub Actions workflows are stored in the `.github/workflows` directory at the root of the repository.

 > [!NOTE]
 > Workflows can be automatically triggered by events such as a push (commit) to the repository, a pull request, or
 > a new release.
 Workflows can also be **manually triggered** by using the `workflow_dispatch` event.
 >
 > For `workflow_dispatch` events, you can trigger a workflow by going to the Actions tab in your repository, selecting
-> the workflow that you want to run, and clicking the `Run workflow` button.
+> the workflow that you want to run, and click the `Run workflow` button.
 >
 > Note that `workflow_dispatch` workflows can be triggered manually only if the workflow YML file exists in the
 > `main`/`master` branch of the repository!

 #### Workflows

 Workflows are declared within a YML file.
-Sections within the YML file determines the actions, as well as the sequence, to take when the workflow is triggered.
+Sections within the YML file determine the actions, as well as the sequence, to take when the workflow is triggered.

 Most importantly, there are a few declarations that you should be aware of when creating a workflow: